From Frontier

 - 0 % positive mentions

 The music during combat is often criticized for being repetitive and uninspiring, leading to a monotonous grinding experience.
-However, boss fight music is noted to be a highlight, providing a more engaging auditory experience.
+However, boss fight music is noted to be more engaging and enjoyable.

-“The music is rather lackluster; listening to the same song while spamming the attack button just to grind can be boring as hell.”
+“Listening to the same song while spamming the attack button can be incredibly boring.”

 - 0 % positive mentions

-“The leveling system is really weird; you don't level up by gaining experience points.
-Instead, you level up through luck.
-If the monster is of a higher level, you have a better chance to level up.
-It's beyond me who thought that was a good idea.
-You can easily overlevel your characters by grinding through low-level monsters and breeze through the game as an overpowered character.”
+“The leveling system is really weird; you don't level up by gaining experience, but rather through luck.
+If the monster is high level, you have a higher chance to level up.
+Who thought that was a good idea is beyond me.
+You can overlevel your characters by simply grinding through low-level monsters and breeze through the game as an overleveled god.”